Articles in this section

 mceclip10.png

-The User is then showed the audio-video just recorded: the platform asks him if he can see and hear the recording:
+The User is then showed the audio-video just recorded: the platform asks him if he/she can see and hear the recording:

 mceclip11.png